 Sarah Pabst is a German-born photojournalist and visual storyteller based in Buenos Aires, Argentina.

 Besides her personal intimate work she mainly focuses on women, identity, human rights and environmental issues.
 Her work has been exhibited both nationally and internationally.
-She's a member of Women Photograph and Ayün Fotógrafas, a collective of women photographers united by Latin America that is in partnership with NOOR.
+She is a member of Women Photograph and Ayün Fotógrafas, a collective of women photographers united by Latin America that is in partnership with NOOR.
 In 2021 she became a National Geographic Explorer and a grantee of the Pulitzer Center on Crisis Reporting.
 She was chosen as a mentor for the Women Photograph Mentorship Program 2022.

 In 2020 she received the National Geographic Emergency Fund for Journalists for a group collaboration with Ayün.
 In the same year she was selected for the XXXIII Eddie Adams Masterclass and shortlisted for the Women Photographer Grant of the Photographic Museum of Humanity.
 Before, her work has received international recognition being a winner of the Lensculture Emerging Talent Awards, a finalist in Burn Emerging Photographer Grant, Arles' Voies Off and Athens Photo Festival, winner of the Organ Vida Festival and a finalst at the Gomma Grant, all 2017.
 She was three times nominated for the Joop Swart Masterclass (2017, 2018, 2019) and selected for Emcontros da Imagen in 2019.
 She was a winner of the Portfolio Revisions at FoLa and selected twice for Descubrimientos Photo España.
 In 2015 she won a 3rd Prize at the Picture of the Year LATAM and was awarded with the Canon Profifoto Grant 2014.